trucomanx-formulation/BslLuxLevel/revision.md

   -
 #The paper considers the important issue of the influence of non-uniform illumination on the accuracy of data processing in dynamic speckle analysis.
 This issue arises as a consequence of the signal dependent nature of speckle fluctuations.
 The authors consider building a temporal standard deviation matrix as a measure of the speed of the monitored process and more specifically the build three matrices by filtering the captured images in three frequency bands.
 The bands are formed by dividing the spectrum of temporal intensity fluctuations into three equal parts.
 Results of two experiments are processed - monitoring of ink drying under illumination with two intensity levels and observing fluctuations of a steady paper under non-uniform illumination.
 The conclusion is that the fastest fluctuations are affected in the least degree by the intensity level.
-I would like to make the following comments:
+#I would like to make the following comments:
-1.)
+#1.)
 The study in the paper may benefit a lot if the authors test their processing approach by simulation of the changing in time speckle patterns under non-uniform illumination.

+---- It is the same answer as theme 4 and 5.

 2.)
 The authors should comment the approaches proposed by other authors for processing of dynamic speckle data that does not depend on the illumination.
 They must compare those approach with their method.
 For example, they may refer to
 Fujii, H. , Nohira, K., Yamamoto, Y., Ikawa, H. and Ohura, T., “Evaluation of blood flow by laser speckle imaging sensing Part I,” Appl.
 Opt.
 26 (24), 5321–5325 (1987).
 Stoykova, E., Ivanov, B., Nikova, T., “Correlation-based pointwise processing of dynamic speckle patterns,” Opt.
 Lett.
 39 (1), 115-118 (2014).

-3.)
+#3.)
 The paper should be rewritten to remove typos and to improve the English language.
 The abstract should be entirely edited.
 The Introduction must include discussion of results of different authors, so the list of references is too short.
-As the topic treated in the paper is very interesting, it could be accepted after major revision.
+#As the topic treated in the paper is very interesting, it could be accepted after major revision.

 #MethodsX (optional)